Chi Sao, is an extremely important component of the wing chun kung fu system.

 “I don’t need to”.
 When you touch me or make contact, then, I will use my chi sao.

-I also have met wing chun people, because of their good chi sao skills, think the best position to be in, is close range.
+I also have met wing chun people that think the best position to be in, is close range.

 That’s why the 3 stages of combat must be used, dynamically and practically.

-My schools do spend a lot of time practising various forms of chi sao, be we also concentrate on bridging the gap and countering random attacks from kicks and all type of punches.
+My schools do spend a lot of time practising various forms of chi sao.

 Go with the flow and adapt to any situation.

-In Jee shin wing chun system, we do not start basic single arm chi sao (dan chi sao) until level 2, which equates to 6 months of training.
+In Jee shin wing chun system, we do not start basic single arm chi sao for at least 6 months.

-Initially, students need to develop their coordination, a good understanding of range and distance and develop their footwork.
+Students need a good understanding of range and distance and develop their footwork.